A crowded gym sucks.

 One thing you can do, if your schedule allows, is to time your trips to the gym around peak hours.

 So when is the gym least and most busy?
+What are gym peak hours and how can you avoid crowds?

 Most gyms are busiest in the mid to late morning (right before people head off to work), around 8 to 10 am, and in the evening (right after work) from around 4 to 7 pm.
+These are the most common peak times.
+The slowest gym times are anywhere between these windows — during the work day and late in the evening are less busy.

 Let’s take a closer look at peak hours at the gym and how to deal with a gym that’s too crowded.